 Biodesign for Digital Health

-But how does one approach innovation in digital health to address these healthcare challenges while ensuring the greatest chance of success?
+But how does one approach innovation in digital health to address challenges and capitalize on opportunities while ensuring the greatest chance of success?

 At Stanford Biodesign, we believe that innovation is a process that can be learned, practiced, and perfected; and it starts with an unmet need.
-In Biodesign for Digital Health, students will learn about digital health and the Biodesign need-driven innovation process from a team of experienced instructors and more than 50 industry experts.
-Over the course of ten weeks, these speakers join the teaching team in a dynamic classroom environment that includes lectures, panel discussions, and breakout sessions.
-The experts represent start-ups, corporations, venture capital firms, accelerators, research labs, health organizations, and more.
+In Biodesign for Digital Health, students will learn about Digital Health and the Biodesign need-driven innovation process from a team of experienced instructors and more than 50 industry experts.
+Over the course of ten weeks, these experts join the teaching team in a dynamic classroom environment that includes lectures, panel discussions, and breakout sessions.

-Student teams will take actual digital and mobile health challenges and learn how to apply Biodesign innovation principles to research and evaluate needs, ideate solutions, and objectively assess them against key criteria for satisfying the needs.
+Student teams take actual Digital Health challenges and learn how to apply Biodesign innovation principles to research and evaluate needs, ideate solutions, and objectively assess them against key criteria for satisfying the needs.
 Teams use a hands-on approach with the support of need coaches and mentors.
 On the final day of class, teams present to a panel of digital health experts and compete for project extension funding.
 Learn more about Biodesign NEXT and read about the winning teams from past years.

 |Biodesign for Digital Health|

 Digital Course Leaders

-- Oliver Aalami Lead Director, Biodesign for Digital Health
+- Oliver Aalami Director, Biodesign for Digital Health